 The S2400 can accept a MIDI message to change the current pattern.
 If ProgChg is selected, then MIDI program change messages will set the pattern number.
-If CC 32 is selected, then MIDI Continuous Controller number 32 messages will set the pattern number.
+If CC 32 is selected, then MIDI CC (Continuous Controller) number 32 messages will set the pattern number.
 If none is selected, then no MIDI message will change the pattern number.
+A value of 127 selects the next pattern, a value of 126 selects the previous pattern.